erlaan/twitch-live-sms/README.md

 - [ ] Channel Selection on command line
 - [ ] Bugfixing?
 - [ ] Fix bug that it disconnect random.
+- [X] Need to fix so you can watch more then 1 streamer.